bright/new-www/content/jobs/ios-developer.md

 ## about the role

-We are looking for an experienced passionate iOS Developer whose main goal will be to build high quality mobile applications for the client from a construction industry in Germany.
+We are looking for an experienced passionate iOS Developer whose main goal will be supporting us in building the powerful iOS applications that will impact how Just Eat (in Poland Pyszne.pl) shapes the retail world.
+The system integrates with online delivery platforms, manages website for the restaurants, take orders, process payments and manages everything else from the very own virtual Back Office.

-The application will automatically keep track of details such as all the contracts, project proposals as well as warranty requests, and payment processing.
-It will be also used for tasks management and it will include scheduling, budgeting, timesheets, and more.
+As a growing team with business focus, we need strong engineers with diverse perspectives to help us shape solutions and scale the team.

 ## in this role you will

-* create high-quality iOS applications
+* create high-quality iOS application
 * participate in software code reviews
 * contact directly with clients and advise them in the decision making process
 * share knowledge with the rest of a team